A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches

 \section{Abstract}

-This paper discusses microphysical simulation of interactions in liquid xenon, the active detector medium in many leading rare-event physics searches, and describes experimental observables useful to understanding detector performance.
-The scintillation and ionization yield distributions for~signal and background are presented using the Noble Element Simulation Technique, or NEST, which is a toolkit based upon experimental data and simple, empirical formulae.
-NEST models of light and of charge production as a function of particle type, energy, and electric field are reviewed, as well as of energy resolution and final pulse areas.
-After vetting of NEST against raw data, with several specific examples pulled from XENON, ZEPLIN, LUX~/~LZ, and PandaX, we interpolate and extrapolate its models to draw new conclusions on the properties of future detectors (\textit{e.g.}, XLZD), in terms of the best possible discrimination of electronic recoil backgrounds from the potential nuclear recoil signal due to WIMP dark matter.
-We find that the oft-quoted value of a 99.5\% discrimination is likely too conservative.
-NEST shows that another order of magnitude improvement (99.95\% discrimination) may be achievable with a high photon detection efficiency ($g_1 \sim 15-20\%$) and reasonably achievable drift field of $\approx$ 300~V/cm. \begin{description}
+This paper will discuss the microphysical simulation of interactions in liquid xenon, the active detector medium in many leading rare-event searches for new physics, and describe experimental observables useful for understanding detector performance.
+The scintillation and ionization yield distributions for signal and background will be presented using the Noble Element Simulation Technique (NEST), which is a toolkit based on experimental data and simple, empirical formulae, which mimic previous microphysics modeling, but are guided by data.
+The NEST models for light and charge production as a function of the particle type, energy, and electric field will be reviewed, as well as models for energy resolution and final pulse areas.
+NEST will be compared to other models or sets of models, and vetted against real data, with several specific examples pulled from XENON, ZEPLIN, LUX, LZ, PandaX, and table-top experiments used for calibrations.